Universality classes for purification in nonunitary quantum processes: Non-universal contributions at small

-We believe the non-universal terms for the measurement process is also the domain wall entropy.
-However accessing the non-universal terms in $S_1$ requires $n \rightarrow 1$ limit, at which the counting of distributing the domain walls are more involved, even when the number of domain walls kept minimized at $(n-1)k$ when $q\rightarrow \infty$.
-We have a conjectured closed form expression for the non-universal term of the measurement process
+We believe the non-universal terms for the measurement process are also the domain wall configurational entropy.
+However accessing the non-universal terms in $S_1$ requires $n \rightarrow 1$ limit, at which the counting of distributing the domain walls is more involved, even when the number of domain walls is kept minimized at $(n-1)k$ when $q\rightarrow \infty$.
+We have a conjectured closed-form expression for the non-universal term of the measurement process

 which is consistent with the large $t$ series expansion obtained in Sec.~\ref{subsec:S1_nonuniversal}